HEFTIEProject/heftie-textbook/book/2-creation.md

 1. Data stored in Zarr format
 2. Metadata used to interpret the data

-The OME-Zarr metadata is additional metadata that lives in the `attributes` propety of Zarr arrays and groups.
+The OME-Zarr metadata is additional metadata that lives in the `attributes` property of Zarr arrays and groups.
 The OME-Zarr specification contains details for storing a number of different types of data.
 For storing 3D imaging data we will use the multiscale specification.